20 Free & Fantastic Things to Do in the Greater Boston Area

 Tip: Be sure to visit during the annual tree lighting held at the end of November/beginning of December each year.
 This festive free event includes live music and a free ice skating show.

 This Rail to Trails Conservancy Hall of Fame recipient is well worth the short drive from Boston.
 The route, an easy, scenic 11 mile journey through mostly forested setting, is a great place to enjoy a healthy burst of weekend morning exercise.
 The path is very flat, one of the easiest in the area.
 The views are terrific especially during prime fall foliage season.
 The tree lined route passes through 4 historic Massachusetts towns: Bedford, Arlington, Lexington, and Cambridge.
 Any history fans out there might find it interesting that the path closely follows Paul Revere’s Revolutionary ride.

-One of the best leaf peeping destinations in Boston – check out that bright foliage!
+Minuteman is easily one of the best leaf peeping destinations in Boston – check out that bright foliage!

 Tip: Those looking for a longer ride can continue on by connecting to various other paths such as the equally scenic Charles River path.